-"Eye hath not seen, nor hath ear heard of the good things in store for man-kind directly man studies the Matural laws, bows the head, and obeys them."
+"Eye hath not seen, nor hath ear heard of the good things in store for man-kind directly man studies the Natural laws, bows the head, and obeys them."
 PRESS OPINIONS.

-"We recommend our readers to persea this work dispassionately and to form their own epinions, and they will, we imagine, be largely assisted by absence of projectice. . . .
-It would be fattle to dispass the fact that in the work, as a whole, the author represents the tendency of modern through the fact that in the work, as a whole, the author represents the tendency of modern through the fact that in the work, as a whole, the author represents the tendency of modern through the fact in the fact that in an adactive said fact and fact and in a magnitude of his subjects and the unconventional, unpedantic manner in which he treats them; his audacity consists in his assumed emancipation from authority and scientific tradition."-Manchester Course.

-"The aim of the book is to throw, as it were, a search-light on the pritable and impenetrable deringes that prevalls in regard to the study of Nature, and to solve the mixingly of the unknownable. . . .
-Simplicity rather than subject marks the analysis of his subject, and not at any time is his phraseology enigmatical or technically obscure."-Bolyan News Letter,

-"There is no doubt that the enlightened ideas set forth in the volume cannot but relieve the burden of a mind home down by superstition."-Sections.
+"We recommend our readers to peruse this work disposionately and to form their own opinions, and they will, we imagine, be largely assisted by absence of prejudice. . . .
+It would be futile to disguise the fact that in the work, as a whole, the author represents the tendency of modern thought among thinking people."-Science Gessip.
+"Mr. Hovenden is an audactous and fascinating author. . . .
+His fascination arises from the magnitude of his subjects and the unconventional, unpedantic manner in which he treats them; his audacity consists in his assumed emancipation from authority and scientific tradition."-Manchester Courter.
+"The sim of the book is to throw as it were a search light on the reliable and improved to the "The aim of the book is to throw, as it were, a search-light on the pitiable and impenetrable darkness that prevails in regard to the study of Nature, and to solve the mystery of the unknowable. . .
+Simplicity rather than subtlety marks the analysis of his subject, and not at any time is his pheaseology enigmatical or technically obscure."-Bel/ast News Letter.
+"There is no doubt that the enlightened ideas set forth in the volume cannot but relieve the burden of a mind borne down by superstition."-Scotsman.
 Obtainable at the Leading Libraries.

-London: CHEFMAN & HALL, LIMITED, 11, Henrietta Street, London, W.C.
+London: CHAPMAN & HALL, LIMITED, 11, Henrietta Street, London, W.C.

 OCCULT REVIEW

 A MONTHLY MAGAZINE DEVOTED TO THE INVESTIGATION OF SUPER-NORMAL PHENOMENA AND THE STUDY OF PSYCHOLOGICAL PROBLEMS.

 EDITED BY RALPH SHIRLEY

 "Nullius addictus jurare in verba magistri"

-Price SEVENPENCE NET; post free, EIGHTPENCE.
+Price SEVENPENCE NET; post tree, EIGHTPENCE.
 Annual Subscription, for British Isles, United States and Canada, SEVEN SHILLINGS (One Dollar seventy-five Cents); for other countries, EIGHT SHILLINGS.

-Entered at Stationers' Hall,
+Entered at Stationers' Hall.

 AMERICAN AGENTS: The International News Company, New York; The New England News Company, Boston; the Western News Company, Chicago.

-Subscribers in India can obtain the Magazine from A. H. Wheeler & Co., 15 Elgin Road, Allahabad; Wheeler's Building, Bombay; and 39 Strand, Calcutta.
+Subscribers in India can obtain the Magazine from A. H. Wheeler & Co., 15 Elgia Road, Allahabad; Wheeler's Building, Bombay; and 39 Strand, Calcutta.
 All communications to the Editor should be addressed c/o the Publishers, WILLIAM RIDER & SON, LIMITED, 164 Aldersgate Street, London, E.C.
+VOL. XI.